MikeyBeez/Ollama_Agents/README.md

   - `m`: Minimum similarity threshold (0-1)
   - `query`: Your question or prompt
   Example: `/ms 5 0.7 Who was Alan Turing?`

+## 🧵 Fabric Command

+Use the `/fabric` command to interact with Fabric patterns:

+1. Type `/fabric` in the chat interface.
+2. Select a pattern from the list provided.
+3. Enter the input text for the selected pattern.
+4. The AI will process your input using the chosen Fabric pattern and return the result.

 ## 🤝 Contributing